CharlotteZPan/CharlotteZPan.github.io/README.md

 **In Ontario, how effective have those lockdown policies been?** Do we still need them if they have failed to reduce people’s moving activities but instead exuberated the case by urging more people to gather on the streets?
 How would the travelling decision of individuals make a difference to their community or the city/province overall?

-## In Context of the Sustainable Development Goals
+## In Context of the Sustainable Development
 To put this research in a broader context and to echo the urgent call for action of the Sustainable Development Goals (SDGs) from the United Nations, I will give my two cents on how my research help achieve the following three SDGs:

 1. Good Health & Well-Being